SEARCH

 The arms are twigs from a lilac bush.
 Anything will do.

-I added ‘snow’ on the ground using more baking soda, as well as glitter pinecones, and mini twinkle lights which are battery powered.
-I love the micro lights on thin copper wires.
+I added “snow” on the ground using more baking soda, as well as glitter pinecones, and mini twinkle lights which are battery powered.
+I love the little lights!
+Some come with built-in timers or you could use a mechanical timer to make them come on at night.

 Create a Tabletop Winter Scene